SimonDMurray/testing_episcanpy/README.md

     Clustering.
     Visualising.

-Multicore processing
-(tsne function is used as an underlying function in epi.pp.lazy even setting value to 1 increases speed).
+Multicore processing is used as the tsne function is used as an underlying function in epi.pp.lazy even setting value to 1 increases speed.

 The clustering data is saved to tsv and variability plots outputted as pdfs.